shiva-lab/CMPE-255_Final_Project/ReadME.md

 ●  Shiva Pandey - 014638338

+# Sample Data Set :
+out.csv is the sample data file, which can be used to test the model.

 The dataset we are using is from Kaggle called “US Accidents (4.2 million records) - A Countrywide Traffic Accident Dataset (2016 - 2020).”
 At the time of data gathering, the datset consists of data from car accidents that occurred in 49 states of America from February 2016 to December 2020.
 It has used a set of APIs which gave data for streaming events or incidents.
 The APIs broadcast data from traffic that was taken with a range of entities.